Find EQ lessons on how to do everything from basic quilt layouts to drawing your own complicated blocks. You’ll be a pro in no time.

-She show in details how to design PP pattern based on a picture.
+She shows in details how to design paper piecing patterns based on a picture.
 “Honestly, EQ7 makes it much easier to design such pattern.
-It’s just done before you can spell ‘paper piecing’.”
+It’s just done before you can spell ‘paper piecing’.” – Joanna View the lesson

 Learn how easy it is to convert any of the Quiltmaker Quilting Designs into stitchable drawings for EQStitch.
 The drawing is done already, just follow these easy steps and you’ll be on your way!

 I love quilts with unusual shapes.
 With EQ7 you have a wonderful tool to create quilts, even with non-square layouts.
 With this example, I’ll show you how I do it.
 The EQ Pieced Drawing book by Patti Anderson was a great help to me.
 If you don’t have it already you should purchase it (see a free preview chapter from the book here).
 EQ has republished…